marota/Oracle4Grid/docs/DESCRIPTION.rst

 .. warning::
     UserWarning: During replay - oracle agent does not retrieve the expected reward.
 Some timestep may have break some game rules in real condition.
 Expected reward: 167.48158645629883 Reward obtained: 125.66283416748047

+In debug mode, the grid2op Runner will write the simulation logs in the output directory, within a separate folder (*replay_logs*)

 Output structure in debug mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^